 Omega-6s, which are found in things like refined vegetable oils, are necessary.
-However, if you eat too many of them they can cause inflammation, that can then lead to a range of chronic medical conditions, such as arthritis, heart disease, diabetes, and asthma.
-Omega-3s on the other hand are anti-inflammatory, and can help lower your risk for these medical conditions and others, including cancer, Alzheimer’s, and depression.
+However, if you eat too many of them they can cause inflammation, that can then lead to a range of chronic medical conditions.
+Omega-3s on the other hand are anti-inflammatory.

 If you’re a wellness buff, you’ve probably heard a fair bit about omega-3s, most likely in tandem with the phrase “fish oil.”
 Eating a fish-heavy diet has been shown to be beneficial to health, and is believed to be one of the main reasons for longevity among individuals in Japan, where diets have been historically rich in fish and seafood, and therefore also omega-3s.

 What are omega-3s?

 Without wading too deep into the science, it is helpful to know that omega-3 and omega-6 fatty acids are the two main sources of polyunsaturated fatty acids (PUFAs).
 They are termed “essential” because we can only get them by eating foods or supplements that contain them.